Contents

 You can also control how metadata is read from the filename using regularexpressions (see All about using regular expressions in calibre).
 In the Adding Books section ofthe configuration dialog, you can specify a regular expression that calibrewill use to try and guess metadata from the names of e-book files that you addto the library.
 The default regular expression is:

-that is, it assumes that all characters up to the first - are the title ofthe book and subsequent characters are the author of the book.
+are the title ofthe book and subsequent characters are the author of the book.
 For example, thefilename:

 will be interpreted to have the title: Foundation and Earth and author: Isaac Asimov